Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_tensorflow2.x/README.md

 It will take much longer time than normal PTQ (still shorter than QAT as calib_dataset is much smaller than train dataset) and is disabled by default to save time, and can be turned on to try to improve the performance if you see accuracy issues.
 *  **fast_ft_epochs**: An int object, the iteration epochs to do fast finetuning for each layer.
+*  **add_shape_info**: An bool object, whether to add shape inference information for custom layers.
+Must be set True for models with custom layers.

 #### dump_model method